maximmm/p2p-lending/README.md

 	"investmentAmount" : "400.00"
 }
 ```
-Please note, that in order to execute requests to http://localhost:8080/loan/** endpoints you should provide Bearer token in AUTHORIZATION header.
+Please note, that in order to execute requests to http://localhost:8080/loan/** endpoints you should provide Bearer token in 'Authorization' header.
 The one you have received after registration/login procedure.

 6. Expose available loans for the investment

 GET http://localhost:8080/loan/investment/all?page=0&size=10

-Please note, that in order to execute requests to http://localhost:8080/loan/** endpoints you should provide Bearer token in AUTHORIZATION header.
+Please note, that in order to execute requests to http://localhost:8080/loan/** endpoints you should provide Bearer token in 'Authorization' header.
 The one you have received after registration/login procedure.

 ## H2 Console (embedded db):